 Gifts in Action – Some of last year’s outcomes:

 Presbyterian Disaster Assistance: 40 countries and 24 states received help for natural and human-caused disasters.

 Presbyterian Hunger Program: 154,731 people who were living in extreme poverty now have increased food security and livelihoods through international development work.

 Self-Development of People: 4,619 children/parents received improved educational opportunities.

 So then, “ whenever we have an opportunity, let us work for the good of all.”
 (Galatians 6:10)

 BRING A CAN WHEN YOU CAN

-The Pantry Focus for February is beef stew, crackers, cereal, fruit juice and powdered milk.
 Non-perishable food items are always welcome, as well as personal care items such as shampoo, soap, toothbrushes, toothpaste, deodorant, disposable razors and women’s hygiene products.
 Local Missions Ministry will deliver the food and hygiene items.
-Monetary donations are also appreciated.
+Monetary donations are always appreciated.
 Clothing, linens, etc., may be taken directly to I.A.M.
 (The Clothing Closet needs warm clothing including sweat shirts, sweat pants, socks, and shoes and boots in all sizes, including children’s sizes.
 At this time we are very short on blankets and there is a great need for them.

 All children are invited to Trinity’s annual Easter Egg Hunt.
 Here are the details: